davidrsch/gh_projects/README.md

 - Use the Command Palette and run `ghProjects.signIn` or click the "Sign in to GitHub" action when prompted.
 - Required scopes: `repo`, `read:org`, `read:user`.
 The extension will request these when signing in.

+**Authentication (No Fallback)**

+- This extension uses ONLY the VS Code Authentication API (`vscode.authentication.getSession`) for authenticated requests.
+It will never read tokens from environment variables, local files, or the `gh` CLI.
+There is no fallback to `GH_TOKEN`, `gh`, or other non-interactive mechanisms.
+You must sign in via VS Code for authenticated features to work.

-## Migration from PATs or GH CLI
+## Migration from PATs or CLI-based workflows

-- This extension no longer reads `GH_TOKEN` or `ghProjects.ghToken` configuration and does not fall back to the GitHub CLI for authentication.
+- This extension no longer reads `GH_TOKEN` or `ghProjects.ghToken` configuration and uses HTTP GraphQL via the VS Code Authentication API.
+The extension does not invoke the `gh` CLI.
 - If you previously used a Personal Access Token or the `gh` CLI, switch to VS Code built-in GitHub sign-in:
 	1. Open the Command Palette (Ctrl+Shift+P) and run `Sign in to GitHub` (or `ghProjects.signIn`).
 	2. Complete the OAuth flow in the browser.
 If your organization uses SAML/SSO, follow the enterprise guidance presented by the sign-in flow.